 If you’re looking for a watch that has multisport functions, this should be at the top of your list.
 Garmin is a trusted brand when it comes to smartwatches for sports, so you’re sure that you’ll have some of today’s best technology.

 The Garmin Quatix 5 is built on the powerful Fenix 5 platform, a smartwatch designed for use in the water.
 This is a good option if you want a more affordable version of the Quantix since the price has dropped since the release of the newers version 6.

 This powerful GPS marine smartwatch has a heart rate monitor (it’s wrist-based, so you don’t need to use a chest strap).
 Aside from the boat features, this model also has functions for a wide array of sports (i.e. running, hiking, biking, swimming, etc.)

-Garmin has dozens of models for different sports and fitness activities, but the reason why the Quantix model made our list is that it has a Garmin SailAssist™ Capabilities that allows the user to have a virtual starting line.
+Garmin has dozens of models for different sports and fitness activities, but the reason why the Quantix model made our list is that it has Garmin SailAssist™ Capabilities that allow the user to have a virtual starting line.
 There is also a tack assist and a race countdown timer.

 This one is excellent on water, but it’s equally efficient on dry land too.
 Its simple design is also excellent for daily wear.